 Recent studies and reports have shown that stress, anxiety and other mental health issues are increasingly being put down to people’s working lives.
 A poll of 700 managers by the Institute of Directors found four in 10 had been approached by staff with concerns around mental health.
 The Thriving for Work report also shows that 300,000 people a year are leaving their jobs due to longer-term mental health issues.
 There needs to be a greater effort to ensure employees are comfortable in their jobs and prevented from being over-worked.

 Facing greater academic and social pressures, a lack of personalised pastoral care and growing financial burden, mental health issues amongst students is on the rise.
 Until 2009-10, the rate of male and female students reporting mental health issues was about 0.5%.
 By 2015, however, it had risen to 2.5% of female students and 1.4% of male students.
 Suicide rates amongst students have hit record levels in recent years.
 Students can also face up to four months waiting times to see a counsellor about their issues.
+This will address what can be done to solve the issues.

 Having difficulty paying through Eventbrite?
 If you would like assistance registering your place please contact me on 0161 376 9007 and i'll be happy to assist.
 If you are awaiting funding you can request us to hold your place today to ensure you do not miss out.Discounts for 3 or more delegates are available.